spanner/radiant-forum-extension/README.markdown

 	config.extensions # [ :share_layouts, :multi_site, :reader, :all ]

-If you add [reader_groups](http://github.com/spanner/radiant-reader_groups-extension) then that should be specified after :reader.
+If you add [reader_groups](http://github.com/spanner/radiant-reader_groups-extension) then that should be specified after :reader, and incidentally you would probably also want to install the [group_forums](http://github.com/spanner/radiant-group_forums-extension) glue that lets you make a forum private to a group.

 ## Administration

 The forum is easy to use and almost entirely separate from your page hierarchy.
-Forums - which are described as 'discussion categories' most of the time and pushed into the background - are created and edited in the admin interface, and there readers can also be promoted to moderate selected forums (soon).
+Forums - which are described as 'discussion categories' most of the time and pushed into the background - are created and edited in the admin interface, and there readers can also (soon) be promoted to moderate selected forums.
 Everything else happens through the reader interface including the editing and deletion of posts.

-## Configuration

-There are a few permissions you can set:

-* Radiant::Config['forum.enable_uploads?']
-* Radiant::Config['forum.enable_smilies?']
-* Radiant::Config['forum.enable_comments?']

 ## Page Comments